Updated: May 11, 2026

 • Showing the behind-the-scenes of making a reply video or duet

-It closes the loop and reinforces the idea that your audience is part of the team, not just the end consumer.
+It closes the loop and reinforces the idea that your audience is part of the team instead of just the end consumer.

 Distribution Tips: Where and How to Post BTS Content